mzahana/mav_controllers_ros/README.md

 * Create a launch file for your custom interface similar to [launch/se3controller_to_mavros.launch.py](launch/se3controller_to_mavros.launch.py) that runs your custom interface node and used your custom config file.

+* You will also need to remap the odometry topic in the main controller node to the topic that your vehicle publish.
+Also remap the odom and IMU topic in your custom interface node.

 # Notes
  **This controller has not been tested yet**